KippAD/easy-outdoor-co/README.md

 In order for Stripe Payments to work on your own project you need to sign up to Stripe and get your own API keys to set in the Env and in Heroku.
 Add the above environment variables to the Config Vars in Heroku as well as the env.py file in the IDE.

 31. For the Easy Outdoor Co. website, static media is hosted by AWS.
 This is optional if you are using a different hosting system such as Cloudinary.
-If media is hosted on AWS the following ket values need to be added to Heroku Config Vars:
+If media is hosted on AWS the following key values need to be added to Heroku Config Vars:

 ```
 AWS_ACCESS_KEY: Your AWS access key
-AWS_SECRET_ACCESS_KEY: Your AWSMsecret key
+AWS_SECRET_ACCESS_KEY: Your AWS secret key
 USE_AWS: True
 ```